-Vice President & Dean of Health Professions
+Vice President & Dean of the School of Health Professions

 C. Donald Combs, PhD, serves as Vice President and Dean of the School of Health Professions at EVMS.
 His responsibilities include direction of all EVMS health professions programs, academic planning, oversight of medical modeling and simulation, program development, accreditation liaison, and directing educational outreach programs.